Krishpluto/Frontend-challenges/README.md

 # Frontend-challenges
-This repo consists of frontend challenges that i have practiced
+This repo consists of frontend challenges that I have practiced